Phnom Penh Guide

 XXXXX

-Remembering missing MH370
+Remembering the missing MH370

 8 March 2024: Ten years ago, flight MH370 departed from Kuala Lumpur, Malaysia, bound for Beijing, but sadly, never arrived.

-To this day, despite extensive investigation and searches, no trace of the aircraft has been located, apart from some debris found on a beach on Reunion Island, in the Indian ocean, and a few objects found off the coast of East Africa.
+To this day, despite extensive investigation and searches, no trace of the aircraft has been located, apart from some debris found on a beach on Reunion Island, in the Indian Ocean, and a few objects found off the coast of East Africa.

 On this anniversary, I just wanted to acknowledge the heartache and anguish of all the relatives and friends of those missing, and hope that one day, for everyone, the mystery will be solved.